the-reefshark/tp/docs/UserGuide.md

 - `search q/frontend`, returns a list of bugs of which either name or description or tags contains query-string *frontend* (case-insensitive) in the words.

-### 3.4 Adding a bug : `add`
+### 3.5 Adding a bug : `add`

-When a bug is encountered, the add command is here to help keep track of the bug for furture reference.
+When a bug is encountered, the add command is here to help keep track of the bug for future reference.

 Format: `add n/NAME d/DESCRIPTION [s/STATE] [note/NOTE] [t/TAG] [pr/PRIORITY]`